Concepts¶

 - Build the destination object.
 Deep-copy the source, strip server-owned metadata (

-resourceVersion,uid,managedFields,ownerReferences, etc.), drop.status, removekubectl.kubernetes.io/last-applied-configuration, strip Kind-specific apiserver-allocated spec fields (Service.spec.{clusterIP, clusterIPs, ipFamilies, ipFamilyPolicy},PersistentVolumeClaim.spec.volumeName,Pod.spec.nodeName,Job.spec.selectorplus the auto-generatedcontroller-uid/batch.kubernetes.io/controller-uid/batch.kubernetes.io/job-namelabels onspec.template.metadata.labels), apply the overlay, stamp the ownership annotation and label, set destination namespace and name.
+resourceVersion,uid,managedFields,ownerReferences, etc.), drop.status, removekubectl.kubernetes.io/last-applied-configuration, strip Kind-specific apiserver-allocated spec fields (Service.spec.{clusterIP, clusterIPs, ipFamilies, ipFamilyPolicy},PersistentVolumeClaim.spec.volumeName,Pod.spec.nodeName,Job.spec.selectorplus the auto-generatedcontroller-uid/batch.kubernetes.io/controller-uid/batch.kubernetes.io/job-namelabels onspec.template.metadata.labels), apply the overlay, stamp the ownership annotation and UID label, set destination namespace and name.
 Jobs created withspec.manualSelector: trueare a known limitation — the controller's stripping logic assumes the apiserver-managed selector path. - Conflict check.
 If an object already exists at the destination and isn't ours, fail with

 DestinationConflict— do not write. - Create or update.
 On update, preserve apiserver-allocated fields the apiserver re-assigned (so an